xueaaaa/reedbooks/README.md

 - Filtering of downloaded books (by title and last date of reading);
 - Auto-update.
 ### Installation
 Follow [this](https://github.com/xueaaaa/reedbooks/releases/latest) link and download _ReedBooks.zip_.
 Unzip the downloaded archive to any directory on your computer.
-You're all set!
 The program will be updated automatically.
 ### Supported platforms
 Using .NET Framework 4.8 and WPF imposes some restrictions on the list of platforms where the program can be run.
 Below is the table of conformity:
 | Platform | Can the program be run |